 If the employee’s absences are caused by medical reasons, including pregnancy or disability, you may—and more than likely would—violate the Family Medical Leave Act, the American Disabilities Act, or any applicable state laws.

-These laws are complex and you should seek legal guidance if you have an employee who has excessive absences and can no longer perform his or her essential job functions.
+These laws are complex and you should seek legal guidance if you have an employee who has excessive absences and can no longer perform his or her essential job function.

 When firing someone for excessive days off work, an employer can protect itself legally by establishing specific, written policies regarding absences.
 The employer must apply these policies—including both absence and accommodation request policies--uniformly to all employees.